lucasbrito34/Classification-model-to-identify-flood/README.md

 # Classification-model-to-identify-flood
-Código fonte do artigo : "FLORAS:  Assessing  Urban  FLash-flood  Risk  Using  a Multivariate Model"
+Article source code: "FLORAS:  Assessing  Urban  FLash-flood  Risk  Using  a Multivariate Model"

 This article develops a multivariate model for flood detection that has machine learning and a heterogeneous database.